evkx/evkx.github.io/content/models/cupra/born/BORN_58/_index.md

 {{<evkxdisplayaddarticle />}}

 ## Cargo Capacity and Towing Ability

-The cargo capacity in the trunk is 385 liters.
-With the rear seat down, it is 1267 liters.
+The trunk offers a cargo capacity of 385 liters (13.6 CU FT).
+With the rear seat folded down, this expands to 1267 liters (44.7 CU FT).
 On the roof, you can load up to 0 kg (0.0 lbs).

-The maxium weight of the car is 2270 kg (5004 lbs), and with the base weight of 1765 kg (3891 lbs), you can max load 505 kg (1113 lbs), including driver and passengers.
-Some options can increase the base weight and reduce the maximum loading weight.
+The vehicle’s maximum weight is 2270 kg (5004 lbs), with a base weight of 1765 kg (3891 lbs).
+This allows for a maximum load of 505 kg (1113 lbs), including the driver and passengers.
+Note that some options may increase the base weight and reduce the maximum loading capacity.

 This model is not available with a towbar.
 So, to pull a trailer, you must look at other models.<div class="mt-3 mb-3">
 <a href="../" class="text-decoration-none text-black">